ckester23/CS-422-Project-1/docs/SDS/source/software_modules.rst

 Home Page
 ############

 The purpose of the home page is to welcome the user to the application and orient them to the website interface.
 Specifically it allows them to easily navigate to other pages and learn more about the project if they so choose.
-Furthermore, the home page links directly to user documentation, which is a through guide if they have any trouble using the app.
+Furthermore, the home page links directly to user documentation, which is a thorough guide if they have any trouble using the app.

 Datasets Page